usfaql/usfaql/README.md

 # Hi, I'm Yousef Abuaqel 👋
 I'm a passionate full-stack developer with expertise in building scalable and efficient web applications.
 My tech stack includes React.js for the frontend, Node.js with Express.js for the backend, and MongoDB for data storage.
-I also have strong skills in JavaScript, HTML, and CSS.
+I also have skills in JavaScript, HTML, and CSS.

 ## Skills